azaj01/OpenCUA/README.md

 ## Acknowledge
 <p>
-We thank Su Yu, Caiming Xiong, Binyuan Hui, and the anonymous reviewers for their insightful discussions and valuable feedback.
+We thank Su Yu, Caiming Xiong, and the anonymous reviewers for their insightful discussions and valuable feedback.
 We are grateful to Moonshot AI for providing training infrastructure and annotated data.
-We also sincerely appreciate Calvin, Ziwei Chen, Jin Zhang, Ze Li, Zhengtao Wang, Yanxu Chen, and Qizheng Gu from the Kimi Team for their strong infrastructure support and helpful guidance.
+We also sincerely appreciate Hao Yang, Zhengtao Wang, and Yanxu Chen from the Kimi Team for their strong infrastructure support and helpful guidance.
 The development of our tool is based on the open-source projects-<a href="https://github.com/TheDuckAI/DuckTrack" target="_blank">DuckTrack</a> and <a href="https://github.com/OpenAdaptAI/OpenAdapt" target="_blank">OpenAdapt</a>.
 We are very grateful to their commitment to the open source community.
 Finally, we extend our deepest thanks to all annotators for their tremendous effort and contributions to this project.
 </p>